jsdelivrbot/pieces/README.md

 ```
 > npm start
 ```

+Both scripts (dev and start) will catch the terminal with a continius proccess, watching any change in the code, so if you need to run other comands like git actions or any other I suggest you to open another terminal.

 Once we get this done we can see our app in a browser in ```localhost:8080```